CMACH508/GLPocket/README.md

 #### 2. Test

-If you want to test GLPocket on coach420, holo4k, sc6k or pdbbind under DCC and DVO metrics, please run:
+If you want to test GLPocket on coach420, holo4k, sc6k or pdbbind under DCC, DVO or DCA metrics, please run:

 ```